jdjaxon/linux_cac/README.md

   `ERR_SSL_CLIENT_AUTH_NO_COMMON_ALGORITHMS`.
 You can simply rerun the script to resolve this.

-- If you run into any issues with firefox after running the script, clear your data and history in `Privacy & Security` and then restart firefox.
+- If you run into any issues with Firefox after running the script, clear your data and history in `Privacy & Security` and then restart Firefox.
 If your troubles are with MS Teams, see the section for [troubleshooting teams](#microsoft-teams).
 Chrome is recommended for MS Teams since Firefox does not currently support Teams meetings.
 You can see more about this